hchyun/EcologyDataScienceProject/README.md

 ## Training GJAM
 To train the model run `Run.R` in `EcologyDataScienceProject/src`.
 Which will run the following files:
-`functions.R    Shared.R    cont_scale.R  /Domains/DO<Domain Number>.R `.
+`util.R    Shared.R    cont_scale.R  /Domains/DO<Domain Number>.R `.
 The file will run the continental model and each domain.
 To run a domain or continental model just run the line that corresponds to the respective model in `Run.R`.
-Note that `Shared.R` and `functions.R` must be ran before running any of these models.
+Note that `Shared.R` and `util.R` must be ran before running any of these models.

 ## Analysis of the Results